ti-cortex-m4/demo-java-reactive-streams-old/code.md

 ```

-The following log demonstrates that the synchronous Producer sends a sequence of events in the caller's thread, and the synchronous Consumers receive the sequence of events in the Producer's thread _in sequence_.
+The following log demonstrates that the synchronous Publisher sends a sequence of events in the caller's thread, and the synchronous Subscribers receive the sequence of events in the Publisher's thread _in sequence_.

 ```